Cinema of India: Chhattisgarhi

 The Chhattisgarhi-language film industry of Chhattisgarhi state, central India, is known as Chhollywood.
 Its beginnings are with Kahi Debe Sandesh (In Black and White, 1965, Manu Nayak) No Chhattisgarhi films were released from 1971 until Mor Chhainha Bhuinya (2000).

 English

 Indian filmmakers also produce English language films.
 Deepa Mehta, Anant Balani, Homi Adajania, Vijay Singh, Vierendrra Lalit and Sooni Taraporevala have garnered recognition in Indian English cinema.

 Gujarati

-The Gujarati-language film industry, also known as Gollywood or Dhollywood, is currently centered in the state of Gujarat.
+The Gujarati-language film industry, also known as Gollywood or Dhollywood, is currently centred in the state of Gujarat.
 During the silent era, many filmmakers and actors were Gujarati and Parsi, and their films were closely related to Gujarati culture.
 Twenty film companies and studios, mostly located in Bombay, were owned by Gujaratis and at least 44 major Gujarati directors worked during this era.
 The first film released in Gujarati was Narsinh Mehta (1932).
 More than one thousand Gujarati films have been released.

 Gujarati cinema ranges from mythology to history and from social to political.
 Gujarati films originally targeted a rural audience, but after its revival (c.
 2005) catered to an urban audience.